DivyathaSatheeshEdachana/TwitterClone_using_Websockets/README.md

 From the list, user can pick any functionality as per the format.
 Eg : Register|1|abc
 where username is 1 and password is abc
+Note : Please give integer values for username

+## Youtube link for the demo :

 ## Working Part :